eng470-s23/chaserogers-newrepository/project-log.md

 - *the other 2+ sources may be primary, scholarly, popular, journalistic, governmental/policy documents, datasets, etc.*

 1. **source #1:**
-    * My primary source will be a dataset which I have compiled and collected from fiction novels between 1950-2000.
+    * My primary source will be a dataset which I have compiled and collected from fiction novels between 1950-2020.
 The data set will be made by running digital transcripts through Voyant tools to analyze the texts and extract the adjectives for data.
+      * This data set will be my primary reference point for the project.
+It will include 5 fiction novels pulled from the NYT bestsellers list, with the chosen books ranging from 1950-2020.
 2. **source #2:**
     * Underwood, T., Bamman, D., &amp; Lee, S. (2018).
 The transformation of gender in English-language fiction.
 Journal of Cultural Analytics, 3(2). https://doi.org/10.22148/16.019
+      * This article analyzes the importance and significance of gender in fictional literature from the end of the 18th century to the beginning of the 21st.
+While the article looks at all gender distinctions, not just masculinity, it gives strong inside into the ways which gender distinctions in fiction writing have changed through modern literature.
+I plan to use this source as a reference point for my own findings, comparing trends which I see in my own data set, to the ones laid out within this article.
 3. **source #3:**
     * Kraicer, E., &amp; Piper, A. (2019).
 Social characters: The hierarchy of gender in contemporary English-language fiction.
 Journal of Cultural Analytics, 3(2). https://doi.org/10.22148/16.032
+      * This articles examines the underrepresentation of women, but also covers what they find to be an emphasis on heteronormativity, both in female and male characters.
+The article explains that while heteronormativity often refers to romantic relationships, it also refers to and informs the roles and behaviors of main characters within literature.
+I will use the findings of this article to inform my research in my own corpus.
 4. **source #4:**
     * Kneeskern, E. E., & Reeder, P. A. (2022).
 Examining the impact of fiction literature on children's gender stereotypes.
 Current Psychology, 41(3), 1472+. https://link-gale-com.libproxy.uoregon.edu/apps/doc/A697815663/AONE?u=euge94201&sid=bookmark-AONE&xid=5c1c027a
+      * This article reports the findings of two experiments which tested the impact of fiction literature on children's perceptions of gender roles.
+I'll use the=is article and the corresponding experiments to give context to the research I do, framing the findings and purpose of the project through an lense which analyzes the influence that writing characters can have on developing minds.
 5. **source #5:**
     * Yaşayan, V. (2021).
 Manifestations of Toxic Masculinity in Cormac McCarthy’s Blood Meridian or the Evening Redness in the West.
 American Studies in Scandinavia, 53(2), 69–99. https://doi.org/10.22439/asca.v53i2.6392
+      * This article examines the writing of Cormac McCarthy in his book *Blood Meridian* and explains how his use of toxic masculinity tropes for his male charachters is used as a critique of the hegemonic view on masculinity, as well as a sort of prediction for the direction awareness towards how masculinity is perceived would take.
+I hope to use this as a reference for how writing toxic masculinity can be used as a means to critique it.
 6. **source #6:**
     * Williams, A. (2022, July 3).
 NY_TIMES_FICTION_BEST_SELLERS_1931-2022-wikipedia.
 Kaggle.
 Retrieved April 28, 2023, from https://www.kaggle.com/datasets/aaddrick/ny-times-fiction-best-sellers-19312022wikipedia
+      * This is the data set which I will pull my NYT bestsellers from to build my corpus.
 7. **source #7:**
     * Sen, E., &amp; Karagul, S. (2021).
 A study of secondary school students’ perceptions of fictional characters.
 International Journal of Educational Methodology, 7(3), 433–446. https://doi.org/10.12973/ijem.7.3.433
+      * Much like the Kneeskern and Reeder article, this reports findings of the impact which fictional characters can have in the development of a child's personality, gender perception, and identity.

 ## reading plan
 - reading plan goes here